ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 |  rectf  |  8 |             8            |  x0Msb x0lsb y0msb y0lsb x1Msb x1lsb y1msb y1lsb  |
 |   text  |  9 |            6…            | x0Msb x0lsb y0msb y0lsb lengthofstr string(ASCII) |
 |  gauge  | 10 |            1             |                    Gauge number                   |

+⚠  If the layout use a gauge, the gauge value will come from the text provided in the layout command (0x62)

 If graphical elements of a layout are outside the clipping area, they will be cropped and they won’t be displayed on screen.